TomLucasakaTGeek/Argo_GitOps/README.md

 - Experience with Git principles for version control.

-- Experience with GitHub to fork and clone the repository.
+- Experience with GitHub to fork, clone or publish a repository.

 - Containerization using Docker and a container registry like Docker Hub.